edgeofmagic/large-hashmap/README.md

 including non-blocking retrieval.
 This implementation follows the concurrency strategies described in the originating papers, with minor variations.

-<h3>Long Hash Codes</h3>
+<h3>Long Hash Codes and Key Adapters</h3>
 ConcurrentLargeHashMap is designed to support hash maps that can expand to very large size (> 2<sup>32</sup> items).
 To that end, it uses 64-bit hash codes.
-Lacking a universally available 64-bit cognate of `Object.hashCode()`, this project defines two alternatives for producing 64-bit hash codes from objects.
+Lacking a 64-bit cognate of `Object.hashCode()`, this project defines a *key adapter* interface that acts as an intermediary between keys and the hash map.
+The hash map uses a key adapter to obtain 64-bit hash codes for keys, and to perform matching operations between keys stored in the map and keys passed as method parameters.
-If circumstances permit, a class to be used as a key may directly implement the `org.logicmill.util.LargeHashable`interface.
-In cases where it is not practical or possible to modify or extend the key class directly, this project relies on *key adapters*&mdash;helper classes that compute long hash codes for specific key types.
-Key adapters can often be implemented concisely with anonymous classes, provided when the map is constructed.
-Keys of type `CharSequence` (which includes keys of type `String`) can be used without a key adapter.

 <h4>SpookyHash</h4>
-Because array indices within a segment consist of bit fields extracted directly from hash code values, it is important to choose a hash function that reliably exhibits avalanche and uniform distribution.
+The quality of the hash function used with the hash map directly affects overall performance.
 An implementation of Bob Jenkins' SpookyHash V2<a href="#footnote-4"><sup>[4]</sup></a> algorithm is included in this project, and is highly recommended.
-The performance of SpookyHash, with respect to both speed and the statistical properties of the resulting hash codes, campares favorably among hashing algorithms that produce 64- or 128-bit results.
+The performance of SpookyHash, with respect to both speed and the statistical properties of the resulting hash codes, compares favorably among hashing algorithms that produce 64- or 128-bit results.
 <p id="footnote-1"><sup>[1]</sup> <a href="http://dx.doi.org/10.1145%2F320083.320092"> Fagin, et al,
 "Extendible Hashing - A Fast Access Method for Dynamic Files",